MELDProject/MELD-PostOp/README.md

 ```

 ### 1.2 Install nnU-Net v2
 MELD-PostOp is developed on the nnU-Net framework.
-For additional detials, please refer to the official [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
+For additional details, please refer to the official [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
 ```bash
 pip install nnunetv2
 ```